 A Foliobook portfolio can be copied to other iPads.

-1) Foliobook's built in backup and restore mechanism can be used in conjunction with iTunes filesharing.
+1) Foliobook's built in backup and restore mechanism can be used in conjunction with file sharing using the Finder in recent versions of MacOS or on older versions or Windows via iTunes filesharing.

 The following video tutorial shows how backup and restore works.
 Backup up means a Foliobook project can be backed up to a file that is copied to a computer.
 That file can then be copied as desired and restored to other iPads.